The World’s 20 Greatest Currency Failures

 Two of the most important lessons taught by economic history are that 1) Money is a useful store of value that makes trade much easier and economic accelerates economic growth, and 2) when people lose faith in the stability and purchasing power of their money due to sketchy government practices such as money printing and currency debasement, entire economies can be destroyed in a VERY short period of time.

-Here are a dozen examples of the world’s greatest currency failures, and what lessons they might have for prudent investors today:
+Here are twenty examples of the world’s greatest currency failures, and what lessons they might have for prudent investors today:

 1.Chinese Yuan